buildit/org-design/Recruitment/JobSpecs/why_us.md

 We’re looking for people who are willing to seek input when they want to make a decision that will affect others, or when others know more than they do.

 We build software.
 We build teams.
 We build new ways of working.
 We build better organisations.

+###Our promise
+We provide dedicated time and support for you to own your own development and growth.

+Your contributions to our community will be valued and promoted.

+We provide you the space to turn your ideas and suggestions into reality.

+It’s important for us to have a publicly recognised, authentic voice and for you to have your voice heard inside and outside of Buildit.